earthly/website/website/solutions.md

 ---
-title: Earthly Solutions
+title: Solutions
-description: Remote build runners that make builds fast, are super simple to use, and work seamlessly with any CI and your laptop.
+description: Technical solutions using Earthly that make your builds and CI/CD more consistent and faster.
 layout: default
 ---